Bethabrh/portfolio-optimization/README.md

 - Compares cumulative returns, total return, annualized return, Sharpe Ratio, and Max Drawdown for strategy vs. benchmark.
 - Concludes whether the model-driven strategy beat the passive benchmark, and notes the backtest's limitations (single historical window, no transaction costs, forecast uncertainty, etc.).

-*(Fill in this notebook's final performance table and conclusion once the backtest is run.)*

 ---